 - Weekly behaviour chart – You can use positive language to frame the behaviours you want to see, such as finishing their homework on time, with rewards given at the end of the week.

-- Token system – This is where your teen gets a set amount of tokens for completing chores.
+- Token system – This is where your kid gets a set amount of tokens for completing chores.
 Different chores can have different values.
 The tokens can be traded for rewards.

 How to reward kids and teens